teeeeeegz/focused-work/_pages/presskit.md

 # What is Focused Work?

-**Focused Work is an app that helps you focus and structure your time.**
+**Focused Work is an app that helps you focus and structure your time effectively.**

 Structure helps you get work done.
 It allows you to focus and take breaks, to stay fresh and productive all day.

-A key strength of the app is creating timed focus sessions, to break tasks up into focused work and break periods.
-Finding the right balance for reaching a state of deep focus, is key.
+A key strength of the app is creating timed focus sessions, to break up tasks into focused work and break periods.
+Optimising for deep focus, is key.

 > For example, you can create a session for study, coding, or content writing tasks, with a structure of; a 5-minute planning stage, two 45-minute focused work stages, and a 10-minute break stage in the middle.
 The app will remind you to focus mid-session, and take a break to keep your mind fresh.

 ## Core Features

-- **Create timed Focus Sessions** Add structure to your tasks with focused work, planning, and break stages.
+- **Focus Sessions** Create structure for your tasks with focused work, planning, and break stages.
 - **Define your focus** Knowing your goal helps you make better decisions to complete a task.
 - **Simple design** Always-on timer.
 See your focus and current stage at a glance.
 Rotate the screen.
 - **Distraction alerts** Be reminded to stay focused, and when to take a break.